 And had she had to go through a trial?
 Of her own parents?
 Of their killers?

 How many layers of badass was she?

 My mind turned these worries over and over, late into the night, until sleep was finally heavier than they were.
-There was nothing I could do to loosen the cold grip on my heart, to make it seem like it wasn't so bad.
-And my way of picturing Yali kept flopping back and forth, never able to settle, between the Yali who was isolated and suffering, and the Yali who stepped out of it all, grimly ready to defy the gods.
+There was nothing I could do to loosen the cold grip on my heart, to make it seem like it wasn’t so bad.
+And my image of Yali kept shifting and changing, my mind trying to piece together both the Yali who was isolated and suffering, and the Yali who had emerged from it, grimly ready to defy the gods.

 As I slipped into unconsciousness, the only thing I knew for sure was that I was up against something much, much bigger than me.

 I rose with the dawn.
 The sun glowed like in my dream, filling my blood with energy.
 I was ready.